emvi/gondolier/README.md

 ### Limits

 * no multi primary key support yet
-* there is no way Gondolier can check the data model is valid, so it might fail to execute the migration (with a panic)
+* there is no way Gondolier can check if the data model is valid, so it might fail to execute the migration (with a panic)

 ## Installation